 osmikon covers the following historical periods:

-osmikon is a joint service of the Bayerische Staatsbibliothek (BSB), the Collegium Carolinum (CC), the Herder Institute for Historical Research on East Central Europe - Institute of the Leibniz Association (HI) and the Leibniz Institute for East and Southeast European Studies (IOS) and the Austrian National Library.
+osmikon is a joint service of the Bayerische Staatsbibliothek (BSB), the Collegium Carolinum (CC), the Herder Institute for Historical Research on East Central Europe - Institute of the Leibniz Association (HI) , the Leibniz Institute for East and Southeast European Studies (IOS) and the Austrian National Library.
 In addition, it functions as the central web portal for the Specialised Information Service for Russian, East and Southeast European Studies, located at the Bayerische Staatsbibliothek.

 The Specialised Information Service for Russian, East and Southeast European Studies (FID East) provides infrastructure support for current and future German research in the humanities and social sciences in the region of East, East Central and South Eastern Europe.
 It serves the supra-regional community by supplying literature and other scientifically relevant content.
 The FID East is located at the Bayerische Staatsbibliothek in Munich and is mainly supervised by the Eastern Europe Department.
 The Specialised Information Services have replaced the Special Subject Collections as the central funding instrument of the German Research Foundation (DFG).

 osmikon is the successor portal of the Virtual Library of Eastern Europe (ViFaOst), which is financially supported by the German Research Foundation (DFG) and technically and editorially supervised by the Bayerische Staatsbibliothek in cooperation with the partner institutions in charge (see above).
 It also functions as the central web gateway for the Specialised Information Service for Russian, East and Southeast European Studies.

 With osmikonSEARCH you can browse a large number of data sources with reference to Russia, East and Southeast Europe at home and abroad.
 They consist of library catalogues, subject databases and specialist academic services.
 For your research this means a comprehensive search for literature from a single spot, which saves you having to browse a large number of individual library catalogues and subject databases.